Zero seller fees — every saleBuilt by ex-estate agentsLiverpool-based · Nationally active70%+ sold before auction day †

 Everything you need to know.

-According to LandlordBuyer, approximately 93,000 buy-to-let landlords exited in 2025.
-The MHCLG English Private Landlord Survey (December 2025) found 31% plan to reduce their portfolio and 16% intend to sell all properties within two years.
-Allsop's May 2026 survey found 48.4% planning to reduce or exit.
-The NRLA reports 41% likely to sell some properties in the next year.
+According to LandlordBuyer, approximately 93,000 buy-to-let landlords exited the UK rental market in 2025.
+The English Private Landlord Survey (published December 2025 by the Ministry of Housing) found that 31% of landlords plan to reduce their portfolio and 16% intend to sell all their properties within two years.
+The NRLA has reported that 41% of landlords indicated they are likely to sell some properties in the next year.
+These figures should be verified against the most recent published data before being relied on.

-No. This page provides a general summary of certain provisions of the Renters Rights Act 2025 for informational purposes only.
-It is not comprehensive, may not reflect the most recent developments, and does not constitute legal, financial, or tax advice.
-Every situation is different.
-We strongly recommend seeking independent professional advice before making any decisions.
+No. This page is a general summary of the Renters Rights Act 2025 for informational purposes only.
+It is not comprehensive, may not reflect the most recent legal or regulatory developments, and does not constitute legal, financial, or tax advice.
+Every landlord's situation is different.
+Notice periods, possession routes, tenancy obligations, capital gains tax implications, and procedural requirements vary by circumstance.
+We strongly recommend seeking independent legal, financial, and tax advice specific to your tenancy, property, and circumstances before making any decisions or serving any notices.

 Find out what your rental property could be worth in the current market.